-The taxi industry in Bristol has seen an unexpected phenomenon this winter – a beauty queen cab driver!
+The taxi industry in York has seen an unexpected phenomenon this winter – a beauty queen cab driver!
 Yes, you heard it right.
-A local taxi driver has taken part in and won a regional beauty pageant.
-She is the first taxi driver in the city to have achieved this feat and hopes to use her newfound fame to promote the industry and raise awareness about the work taxi drivers do in the city.
+A local taxi York driver has taken part in and won a regional beauty pageant.
+She is the first taxi driver in the city to have achieved this feat and hopes to use her newfound fame to promote the taxicab industry and raise awareness about the work taxi drivers do in the city.

 Taxi driver beauty pageant queen wants to represent plus-size women at Fashion Week.
 This is certainly a unique turn of events, and we are proud to see such an inspiring woman in the local taxi industry.

 In addition to these stories, the winter months in Bristol have seen some inspiring news stories from other innovative taxi companies.
 From ride-sharing initiatives to GPS tracking systems, these firms are constantly pushing the boundaries of innovation.

 Beauties of South Gloucestershire